KILGORETROUT111/logic-evaluation-engine/README.md

 LEE is **conservative**: the engine does not “invent.”
 **Basis5 projects → Engine records and executes.**
-The conserved transforms you observed (your “logical Bianchi identity”) are **emergent from Basis5** and remain conserved by construction.
+The conserved transforms observed (“logical Bianchi identity”) are **emergent from Basis5** and remain conserved by construction.

 If a code path can’t be derived from Basis5, it doesn’t ship.